Where to Begin when Developing a New Mobile Game

 Source: Space Ape Games at PGC Helsinki

-This audience-first approach was used again with Chrome Valley Customs, which, in my opinion, was based on an insight that many male players over 50 years old play Candy Crush Saga (just look around the train on your commute to work).
+This audience-first approach was used again with Chrome Valley Customs.
+It was based on the insight that many male players over 50 years old play Candy Crush Saga. (just look around the train on your commute to work).

 The audience defined the theme, which was then applied to familiar game mechanics, with the addition of collectible cars as a slight innovation within the genre.